How to Legally Use Copyrighted Material in Advertising

 Due to the complex nature of this doctrine, consult with an attorney so you are certain your use is fair use.

-Interested in learning more, contact Concerto Law at (814) 706-1288 to discuss your online and advertising content.
+If you are reading this, you must be interested in learning more about how to legally use copyrighted material in advertising.
+Pick up the phone and contact Concerto Law at (814) 706-1288 to discuss your online and advertising content.